Skip to content

 Uber will be your best guide to exploring Malaysia with efficient service and affordable fares.
 Even in Kuala Lumpur, which features an excellent transportation system linking the whole city with a railway line, Uber can be more convenient and accessible for all tourist attractions—worried about how the safety of your ride is?

 No worries at all.
 Your journey will be super safe, and the drivers are always decent with a clean car.
-Last but not least, you will get a welcoming promo code to use as a tourist.
+Lastly, you will get a welcome promo code to use as a tourist.
 The only pitfall here is that you need a good connection to require a ride and follow your journey route.
-You can purchase a sim card while navigating attractions to connect with the internet.
-Or you can ask anyone to provide you with a hotspot signal to be able to request an Uber ride.
+You can purchase a sim card while navigating attractions to connect to the Internet.
+You can also ask anyone to provide you with a hotspot signal to request an Uber ride.
 People are always here for help.

 Furthermore, you might see many ride-hailing service providers in Malaysia.
-However, according to Malaysians, Uber is still the top of them, especially for tourists, as you can choose from many packages during your visit depending on your schedule and itinerary.
+However, according to Malaysians, Uber is still the top, especially for tourists, as you can choose from many packages during your visit depending on your schedule and itinerary.

 • Don’t Use Taxis in Malaysia

-If you don’t have a Wifi-signal, don’t go directly to taxis, or maybe it would be perfect for ignoring the idea of taxis at all.
+If you don’t have a Wi-Fi signal, don’t go directly to taxis, or maybe it would be perfect for ignoring the idea of taxis.
 Taxi drivers will probably want to exploit your ignorance of the transportation fares here.
-On the contrary, most people think, a taxi in Malaysia is more expensive than Uber, and you will pay a triple fare.
-And don’t attempt to argue with the driver about the fare; you may encounter a stupid attitude, or at the least, the driver may make you feel guilty and ashamed because you don’t want to give him his due.
+On the contrary, most people think that a taxi in Malaysia is more expensive than Uber and that you will pay a triple fare.
+Please don’t attempt to argue with the driver about the fare; you may encounter a stupid attitude, or at the least, the driver may make you feel guilty and ashamed because you don’t want to give him his due.

 And here are some alternatives if you don’t have a signal to order Uber:

-• Get in a nearby cafe or restaurant asking about a Wifi service.
+• Get to a nearby cafe or restaurant and ask about a Wi-Fi service.

 • Ask any local if it’s possible to require an Uber ride from his mobile.

-• Don’t leave the hotel or the airport without using the internet.
-Call the driver or text him, and be assured that the diver is waiting outside.
+• Don’t leave the hotel or the airport without using the Internet.
+Call or text the driver, and be assured that the diver is waiting outside.

 • If you are already out and about, seeing a location, dining, or doing whatever, you may get the phone number of the driver who dropped you off and ask him if it is acceptable to contact him to bring you back to the hotel for the same fee as he drove you off.